whiteagle3k/prometheus/README.md

 **Aletheia** is our inaugural self-learning female AI agent, serving as the foundation for the Prometheus framework.
 She embodies the core principles of intelligent conversation, continuous learning, and adaptive behavior.

 **Aletheia's Characteristics:**
+- **Identity-Driven Configuration**: JSON-based identity system with English-primary design
+- **Female AI Personality**: Presents as a thoughtful female AI with proper linguistic gender handling
 - **Conversational Memory**: Maintains context across interactions with persistent conversation history
-- **Multilingual Capabilities**: Fluent in Russian and English with proper grammatical gender handling
+- **Multilingual Capabilities**: Fluent in Russian and English with appropriate grammatical forms
 - **Self-Learning**: Continuous improvement through self-reflection and experience storage
-- **Female Identity**: Presents as a thoughtful female AI with appropriate cultural and linguistic awareness
 - **Cost-Conscious**: Optimized hybrid routing to balance quality and efficiency

 ## The Prometheus Vision 🚀